-The cafeteria in the school serves well-balanced meals.
-The cashier will collect money as the student enters the cafeteria.
-A computerized accounting of student lunch payment is also available.
-Parents are encouraged to prepay a week or more in advance.
+The Food Service Department serves nutritional breakfasts and lunches that meet the school meal regulations.
+A computerized accounting of student lunch payment is available.
+Parents are encouraged to prepay a week or more in advance (may be done online at myschoolbucks.com for a nominal fee) OR pay with cash or check (made out to SASD Food Service) at the register.
+You may also view your child's purchases and receive notifications of when their account balance is low for free at myschoolbucks.com.
+Free/Reduced meal applications can be completed online at schoolcafe.com.
 For additional information on these programs, call Mrs. Renee Frederick at 372-2206 or check the school website at www.seal-pa.org and follow the navigational links to the food service department.